bradgwest/paap/write/paper.md

 #### Algorithm

-For a given number of clusters, $k$, the full DCEC-Paint algorithm proceeds as follows:
+For a given number of clusters, $k$, the full DCEC algorithm proceeds as follows:

 1. Set $\gamma = 0$ in Equation \eqref{eq:loss}, and pretrain the network for a number of epochs to build the feature space.
 This is equivalent to training